DaanWur/prompt-task/README.md

 ## Overview

-The LLM Service is a Node.js application that leverages the `node-llama-cpp` library to interact with the Llama language model.
-This service initializes the Llama model, creates a context and session, and provides an API to generate responses based on input messages.
+The LLM Service is a Node.js application that uses the `node-llama-cpp` library to interact with the Llama language model.
+It sanitizes input messages before processing them with the Llama model to ensure safe and appropriate responses.
+The service initializes the Llama model, creates a context and session, and provides an API to generate sanitized responses from input messages.

 ## Instructions for Using the Service